Embassy of the Philippines, Warsaw: Staff and activities

 The Philippine Embassy in Warsaw is currently headed by Ambassador Leah B. Ruiz, who was appointed to the position by President Rodrigo Duterte on December 19, 2018.
 Prior to becoming Ambassador, Ruiz, a career diplomat, was deployed to the Philippine Embassy in Beirut as Ambassador to Lebanon, the first Filipina to hold the position.
-Her appointment was confirmed by the Commission on Appointments on February 5, 2019, and she presented her credentials to President Andrzej Duda on July 11, 2019.
+Her appointment was confirmed by the Commission on Appointments on February 5, 2019, and she presented her credentials to Polish President Andrzej Duda on July 11, 2019.
 The Warsaw mission is one of the Philippines' smaller diplomatic missions, with a total of eight staff members.

 Many of the Embassy's activities are connected to strengthening the deepening economic and cultural ties between the Philippines and Poland.
 Among these include holding regular meetings with Polish government officials on furthering economic relations, sponsoring showings of Philippine traditional culture in Polish museums, and promoting the country as a tourist destination for Poles.
 In addition to these activities, the Embassy regularly holds events and other activities for Filipinos in Poland, including holding free Polish language classes for Overseas Filipino Workers, hosting community town halls on matters of importance, and organizing Filipino cultural events like poetry readings.

 During the 2022 Russian invasion of Ukraine, the Embassy was instrumental in the evacuation and repatriation of Filipinos in the war-torn country.
 It sent a consular team to Lviv in Western Ukraine and immediately established an emergency contact base in the city.